Freelance android app design is one of the fastest growing work segments out there today.

 These are all terms that are very important to you!

-The last important clause is to be very clear about the intellectual property ownership after the Android app design is complete.
+The last important clause is to be very clear about intellectual property ownership after the Android app design is complete.
 This should only transfer over to the client once they have paid all their invoices.
-However you should be careful to note whether the client only owns the final product, or all sketches, designs, and ideas that went into the Android app.
+However, you should be careful to note whether the client only owns the final product or all sketches, designs, and ideas that went into the Android app.
 In most cases, clients and freelancers disagree over copyright ownership.